fluidml/fluidml/README.md

 Now that we have all the tasks specified, we can just run the task graph.
 For that, we have to create an instance of the`Swarm` class, by specifying a number of workers (`n_dolphins` :wink:).
 If `n_dolphin` is not set, it defaults internally to the number of CPU's available to the machine.

-Next, you can create an instance of the `Flow` class and run the tasks utilizing one of our persistent result stores (defaults to `InMemoryStore` if no store is provided). `Flow` under the hood constructs a task graph and `Swarm` executes the graph in parallel while considering the registered dependencies.
+Next, you can create an instance of the `Flow` class and run the tasks utilizing one of our persistent result stores (defaults to `InMemoryStore` if no store is provided). `Flow` under the hood constructs the task graph and `Swarm` executes the graph in parallel while considering the registered dependencies.

 ```Python
 tasks = [dataset_fetch_task, pre_process_task, featurize_task_1,